Rage Against the Machine: 1992–1994: Rage Against the Machine

 The band's debut album, Rage Against the Machine, was released in November 1992.
 The cover featured Malcolm Browne's Pulitzer Prize-winning photograph of Thích Quảng Đức, a Vietnamese Buddhist monk, burning himself to death in Saigon in 1963 in protest of the shooting of Buddhists by the regime of U.S.-backed prime minister Ngô Đình Diệm.
 The album was produced by Canadian record producer and music engineer Garth Richardson.

 While sales were initially slow, the album became a critical and commercial success, driven by heavy radio airplay of the song "Killing in the Name", a heavy, driving track featuring only eight lines of lyrics.
 The "Fuck You" version, which contains 17 instances of the word fuck, was once accidentally played on the BBC Radio 1 Top 40 singles show on February 21, 1993.

 The band's profile soared following a performance at the Lollapalooza festival in mid-1993 tour; sales of Rage Against the Machine in the United States increased from 75,000 before Lollapalooza, to 400,000 by the end of the year.
 The band also toured with Suicidal Tendencies in Europe, and House of Pain.
 By April 1996, the album had sold over 1 million copies in the United States and 3 million copies worldwide.
 It was certified triple platinum by the Recording Industry Association of America (RIAA) in May 2000.
+It appears in every edition of Rolling Stones 500 Greatest Albums of All Time list, with the most recent being in 2020 at its highest position, 221.

 Rage Against the Machine appeared on the soundtrack for the 1995 film Higher Learning with the song "Year of tha Boomerang".
 An early version of "Tire Me" also appeared in the movie.
 Subsequently, they re-recorded the song "Darkness" from their original demo for the soundtrack of The Crow (1994), while "No Shelter" appeared on the Godzilla soundtrack in 1998.